-What To Include in a Rental Application?
+What To Include When You Create a Rental Application?

-You are required to collect relevant and necessary information from the potential tenants by the means of a Rental Application.
+When you create a rental application, you are required to collect relevant and necessary information from the potential tenants by the means of a Rental Application.
 In general, a rental application consists of several fields asking for information like

 - Personal Information (Name, Age, SSN)